3 I do not say this to condemn; for I have said before that you are in our hearts, to die together and to live together.

 It is not wise to attack people with whom we disagree personally.

-When people vacillate in the convictions, it is best not to take the approach of blaming them, as did Paul in our verse.
-Rather, unabated love should be the method.
+When people vacillate in their convictions, it is best not to take the approach of blaming them but instead follow Paul’s example in this verse.
+Unabated love should be the method.